Burning Blue

-Burning Blue is an American play written by D.M.W.
+Burning Blue is a 1995 American play written by D.M.W.
 Greer (born August 23, 1957), based on his experiences as a U.S. Navy aviator.
 Playwright Greer wrote about a U.S. Navy accident investigation which became a gay witch hunt during the "Don't Ask, Don't Tell" era.

 Background

 In 1992, Greer wrote his first play, Burning Blue, based on his knowledge of events surrounding the treatment of gay servicemen in the U.S. Navy, which premiered at The King's Head Theatre on London’s fringe in 1995.
 The play opened to great critical acclaim.
 West End producer Robert Fox took it to The Theatre Royal, Haymarket, where the play received Evening Standard nominations and won two Olivier Awards: for John Napier’s set design and David Hersey’s sound design.
 The play opened in Cape Town and then Johannesburg in 1996.

 Burning Blue then opened in Tel Aviv’s Beit Lessin Theatre, where it also won critical praise and played to full houses for 18 months.
 In 1998, John Hickok returned to direct the American premiere in Los Angeles at the Court Theatre, where it was an instant hit with the Los Angeles Times.
 Kevin Otto (from the South Africa production) reprised his role as Lieutenant Dan Lynch, and Martin McDougall – who originated the role of Lieutenant JG Charlie Trumbo in London – returned to play the role again.
 They were joined by Tim DeKay in the role of Lieutenant Will Stephensen, originally played by Irish actor and director Ian FitzGibbon in London.
 Productions followed in San Francisco later that year and finally in New York in 2002.

 The film adaptation, starring Trent Ford and Rob Mayes and directed by Greer, began production in 2010.
 Released in 2014 as a feature film, it met with mixed critical reviews.